chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/gitlab-identity.md

 }
 ```

-The final section grants this role to the identity on the group.
+The final section grants this role to the identity.

 ```
 resource "chainguard_rolebinding" "view-stuff" {